Yes, America's Anchorman is away and this is your undocumented anchorman sitting in and honoured to be here.

-Um but it's always a thrill for me.
+Rush is taking a well-deserved break but it's always a thrill for me.

 It's always a thrill for me when I get to be behind the golden EIB microphone.

-Uh the US says a Chinese fighter made an unsafe intercept of a spy plane yesterday.
+The US says a Chinese fighter made an unsafe intercept of a spy plane yesterday.

-This was in international airspace over the East China Sea, the US Pacific Command said, as China again demanded an end to US surveillance flights.
+This was in international airspace over the East China Sea, the U.S. Pacific Command said, as China again demanded an end to U.S. surveillance flights.

 The Chinese are contesting that.

-An unsafe intercept of a US spy plane by a Chinese fighter jet happened over the East China Sea yesterday.
+An unsafe intercept of a U.S. spy plane by a Chinese fighter jet happened over the East China Sea yesterday.

-But there's a lot of what's going on at the moment is that everyone, the the Malas, the Russians, the Chinese have spent this period probing and testing American will, and they've reached their conclusions on it, and um they're uh I would imagine they would not have much trouble getting the run of the planet under a Hillary Clinton uh regime if she's taking the oath of office next January.
+And I would imagine they would not have much trouble getting the run of the planet under a Hillary Clinton regime if she's taking the oath of office next January.

 William F. Buckley's National Review.

-But I think it's bigger I think it's bigger than that.
+But I think it's bigger than that.

 No, he's not.